 - Cleanup: This lets you remove clutter by deleting many working files created by Micro-Cap but often of secondary importance.
-The most common files that need frequent deleting are the numeric output files (.TNO, .ANO, and .DNO) and the probe data files (.TSA, .ASA, and .DSA).
-Deleting can be done either automatically or manually. - Migrate: This lets you migrate selected files from an earlier version of Micro-Cap.
-After you specify the location of an older MCAP.DAT file, Micro-Cap reads it and makes a list of appropriate files that can be optionally copied to suitable Micro-Cap locations.
+The most common files that need frequent deleting are the numeric output files (.TNO, .ANO, and .DNO) and the probe data files (.TSA, .ASA, and .DSA). - Migrate: This lets you migrate selected files from an earlier version of Micro-Cap.
+After you specify the location of an older MCAP.DAT file, MC11 reads it and makes a list of files that may be copied to suitable new locations.